ghalves/amarillo/README.md

 # Amarillo
-A PWA made with spring boot, hibernate, thymeleaf and jQuery
+A PWA made with Spring Boot, Hibernate, Thymeleaf and jQuery